valhalla/valhalla-docs/map-matching/api-reference.md

 ## Inputs of the Map Matching service

-The Mapzen Map Matching service requires an API key and there are limits on the number of requests, locations, and other parameters.
-In a request, you must append your own [API key](https://mapzen.com/developers) to the URL, in the form of `api_key="your-mapzen-api-key"`.
-See the [Mapzen developer overview](https://mapzen.com/documentation/overview/#mapzen-map-matching) for more on API keys and rate limits.
+The service requires an API key.
+In a request, you must append your own API key to the URL, following `api_key=`.
+See the [Mapzen developer overview](https://mapzen.com/documentation/overview/) for more on API keys and rate limits.

 ### Shape-matching parameters